amirali9776/ZOA-BTS/README.md

 # ZOA-BTS
-Official MATLAB and Python source code for the Zahhak Optimization Algorithm (ZOA) and the Buzjani Tiling Strategy (BTS) local refinement module
+Official MATLAB and Python code for the Zahhak Optimization Algorithm: A Memetic Geometric Buzjani Tiling Strategy for Engineering and IoT with Wireless Sensor Network Validation paper
+# Zahhak Optimization Algorithm
+A population-based metaheuristic inspired by Persian mythology.
+It elegantly balances global exploration and local convergence using an adaptive nonlinear control mechanism, making it highly efficient for solving complex engineering problems under strict computational budgets.
 # Buzjani Tiling strategy

-Buzjani Tiling Strategy (BTS), Derived from the treatises of Persian mathematician Abul-Wafa Buzjani, BTS functions as a lightweight, grid-based geometric operator.
-By systematically projecting a bounded, rotation-invariant hexagonal grid into a dynamically selected two-dimensional subspace, BTS achieves high-precision exploitation with near-zero computational overhead.
-This integration demonstrates that structured mathematical principles can effectively enhance metaheuristic architectures, providing an agile and structurally coherent solution for budget-constrained applications.
+A lightweight, plug-and-play geometric local refinement module inspired by mathematical spatial division.
+It uses a rotation-invariant hexagonal grid to perform high-precision local searches with near-zero overhead, seamlessly boosting the accuracy and stability of ZOA and other baseline algorithms.
+%  Paper:
+%  AmirAli Fatoorchi, Shahriar Mohammadi, Hodjat Hamidi
+%  Zahhak Optimization Algorithm: A Memetic Geometric Buzjani Tiling Strategy for Engineering and IoT with Wireless Sensor Network Validation
+%  Results in Engineering
+Please contact me if there are bugs in the code: amirali.fatoorchi@email.kntu.ac.ir or amirf97@gmail.com